nandorojo/solito/docs/docs/methodology.md

 ## Web vs. Native patterns

 It's worth noting the differences between Web and Native navigation patterns.
 Web navigation is flat: you have one screen mounted at a time.
-When you change screens, the current one unmounts, and a new one opens.
+When you navigate from one page to another, the current page unmounts, and a new one renders.
 On native, this is not the case.
-Native screens animate in their transitions from one screen to another.
+Native screens typically animate as they enter.
+They can be in a stack, tab, drawer, modal, nested stack, and so on.

-If you change tabs on a native app, the previous tab remains mounted, preserving its scroll position and state.
+If you change tabs on a native app, the previous tab remains mounted, preserving its scroll position and local state.
 You often have shared headers across pages.
-These subtle differences are important to preserve.
+These behaviors are important to preserve.
 Cross-platform apps often get a bad rap because they try to make the user experience the exact same on every platform.
+They either make an app feel like a mobile website, or a website feel like an app.
 But this is not the goal. <u>**We need to match our users' expecations based on the platform they're using.**</u>

 By using URLs as our source of truth for firing page changes, Solito doesn't get in the way of how you implement your screens.
 It lets your website have a completely different header, footer, and sidebar UI than your native app.
-I'll repeat it again: your screens are your primitives, and your platform is your skeleton.
-In this case, your Web `Layout` component never gets used on iOS/Android, unless you want it to.
+Remember: your screens are your primitives, and your platform is your skeleton.

 | [BeatGig Website](https://beatgig.com/search) | [BeatGig iOS App](https://apps.apple.com/us/app/beatgig/id1355182285?platform=iphone) |
 | --------------------------------------------- | ------------------------------------------------------------------------------------- |
 | <img src="/img/site.jpg" />                   | <img src="/img/app.PNG" />                                                            |

 While you share your screen code, the skeleton of your product can differ by platform.
-Notice that the artists list is the same, but the naivgation differs between the Website and iOS app.
+Take a look at the BeatGig website vs. iOS app above.
+Notice that the artist list is the same, but the navigation layout differs between the Website and iOS app.
+The website has a typical app header with a drawer menu, while the app has a native header and bottom tabs.
 This is the proper abstraction.
-If you want to make them look identical, you can.
+If you want to make both platforms look identical, you can.
 But you aren't forced to.

 ## Should I use Solito?

-If you're building a Next.js app, there's no _not_ to use Solito.
+If you're building a Next.js app, there's no reason _not_ to use Solito.
 After all, it provides all the functionality that you're already getting from `useRouter` and `Link`, plus some useful utilities like `useParam`.
 Plus, any native-only React Navigation code is tree shaken.

 If you're building a React Native app with React Navigation, your app can be spun into a website in like a day or two.
 You should use the web's URL mental model to get around screens, rather than screen names.
 If you use Solito to get around screens and read in `params`, then the moment you want to turn your app into a Next.js site, the hard parts are already done.